 Turks and Caicos provide tourists with a rich history of its culture and entertainment.
 This is why the place attracts so many visitors, notwithstanding the season!
 The place is older than Columbus’s visit to Grand Turk.

 These islands were the dwelling place for the Taino and Lucayan Indians.
-These people have left the fantastic culture of salt raking, seafaring, and farming since then.
-These activities have been converted to a commercial businesses in these groups of islands.
+Since then, these people have left the fantastic culture of salt raking, seafaring, and farming.
+These activities have been converted to commercial businesses in these groups of islands.
 Cool, right?

 1.1.
 Want a Fantastic View of the White Sand Beaches?
 Choose Grand Turk Lighthouse!

-Feeling like getting a sight of Turks and Caicos under the glimmering sunset?
+Do you feel like seeing Turks and Caicos under the glimmering sunset?
 Observing the best view is possible only from the famous Grand Turk lighthouse!
 As you know, Turks and Caicos have a rich history; the lighthouse is correct.

 The UK-built lighthouse was constructed in 1852.
 Later, it was broken down and moved to the Grand Turks’ northern tip.
 The National Trust protects this national treasure.
 You will not be disappointed if you have a seat atop the lighthouse’s shade to view the humpback whales at their sport!

 It’s important to note that you’ll no longer find the lighthouse active.
 But it never says “no” to tourism!
-You can have entry to the place with 3 dollars in your pocket.
+You can enter the place with 3 dollars in your pocket.
 Apart from the amazing scenic view, the place has a cute snack and gift store in the old light-keeper’s house.

-Rented cars and Taxis are the means of transport you can choose to get to the lighthouse.
+Rented cars and Taxis are the means of transport to the lighthouse.
 So, what stops you?
 Get the best view of the secluded beach from the ancient Grand Turk lighthouse.

 1.2.The Trip Is Incomplete Without Experiencing This Place: a Must-visit to Grace Bay Beach!

-Thinking of visiting Turks and Caicos this vacation?
-So, don’t forget about strolling the iconic Grace bay beach stretch!
+Are you thinking of visiting Turks and Caicos this vacation?
+So, don’t forget about strolling the iconic Grace Bay beach stretch!
 Long bay beach is 4.8 km long and has a pristine shoreline with incredible sea life.
 The place is every tourist’s paradise.

-The place opens up routes to unique locations like Chalk sound national park to the south or Malcolm’s road beach to the west!
-Indeed you’ll not run out of sights and activities in this stretch of Turks and Caicos Providenciales.
+The place opens routes to unique locations like Chalk Sound National Park to the south or Malcolm’s Road Beach to the west!
+Indeed, you’ll not run out of sights and activities in this stretch of Turks and Caicos Providenciales.

-The best part of visiting Grace bay beach is that the parking and entry do not need a penny!
+The best part of visiting Grace Bay Beach is that the parking and entry do not need a penny!
 Also, you’ll not find a speck of seaweed on the coast.
 The place provides one excellent scenic picture for an Instagram post.
-And also you will see top Providenciales sporting events here.
+You will also see top Providenciales sporting events here.

 The clear turquoise waters, white sand beaches, and rock-free area are breathtaking.
 Also, the sunset here is more than ordinary.
 Some of the best spots you can capture this is at Ricky’s restaurant.